-Beyond the management of water mains and water meters, a third major area of infrastructure and asset management is the development, operations, maintenance and repair of CHWD's network of six high capacity groundwater wells.
+Beyond the management of water mains and water meters, a third major area of infrastructure and asset management is the development, operations, maintenance, and repair of CHWD's network of high-capacity groundwater wells.
 These groundwater wells range in capacity from approximately 1,000-2,000 gallons per minute (GPM).
-CHWD has historically undertaken, and continues to maintain a network of groundwater wells, supplemental to its surface water supply, to ensure supply reliability and price stability to its customers.

-The average lifespan of a well is approximately fifty years, and CHWD continues to plan for capital reinvestment, and as it deems necessary, for expansion of its groundwater program.
-One new, but potentially significant groundwater management technology that CHWD will explore during 2022 is Aquifer Storage and Recovery (ASR).
-With ASR, CHWD's groundwater wells could be converted to being able to not only extract groundwater, but inject surface water into the ground, in partnership with a water provider who has surface water availability and excess supply.
-This groundwater injection capability could increase CHWD's capacity to better manage the area's groundwater aquifer and potentially serve to offset the District's costs.
-An ASR feasibility study will be completed by CHWD in November 2021.
-A larger region-wide ASR feasibility analysis has also been undertaken by the Sacramento Groundwater Authority (SGA) and the respective studies at CHWD and at the regional level complement one another.
+CHWD has historically undertaken, and continues to maintain a network of groundwater wells, supplemental to its surface water supply, to ensure supply reliability and price stability for its customers.
+The average lifespan of a well is approximately 50 years, and CHWD continues to plan for capital reinvestment, and as it deems necessary, for expansion of its groundwater program.
+One new, but potentially significant groundwater management technology that CHWD will introduce with the development of its next well, currently under development, is Aquifer Storage and Recovery (ASR).
+With ASR, CHWD's groundwater wells will be able to not only extract groundwater, but inject surface water into the ground, in partnership with a water provider who has surface water availability and excess supply.
+This injected water could be extracted in a later dry period.
+This groundwater injection capability will increase CHWD's capacity to better manage the area's groundwater aquifer and potentially serve to offset the District's costs.
+As CHWD is centrally located in the Sacramento region and maintains over 20 interconnections with surrounding water providers, CHWD is committed to working regionally to be able to effectively manage water resources

-Other Short-term Issues Impacting CHWD's Budget
+Other Issues Impacting CHWD's Budget

-For every rate dollar CHWD's customers pay, seventy cents goes to a fixed charge and thirty cents is charged based upon a customer's water usage.
-As identified by CHWD's project 2030 master plan, CHWD is facing flat, and even declining, water demand tied to increased water use efficiency per capita.
-Water efficiency is tied to changed water use habits in the post-2015 drought era (thought to be a "new normal" of lower water usage), the implementation of water meters/metered-billing and the increasing impact of state water efficiency regulations.
+For every rate dollar CHWD's customers pay, approximately 65 cents go to a fixed charge and the remainder is charged based on a customer's water usage.
+As identified by CHWD's Project 2030 master plan, CHWD is facing flat, and even declining, water demand tied to increased water use efficiency per capita.
+Water efficiency is tied to changed water use habits in the post-2015 drought era (thought to be a "new normal" of lower water usage); the implementation of water meters/metered-billing; and the increasing impact of state water efficiency regulations.